South Cornwall · TR10

 Why Mabe Burnthouse is its own job.

-Outside Conservation Area and AONB but the wider parish includes designated areas.
+Locally, outside Conservation Area and AONB but the wider parish includes designated areas.
 Mabe parish operates active input on edge-of-village schemes; granite quarrying heritage shapes some site planning.
 For renovation specifically, Mabe Burnthouse sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Mabe Burnthouse project as a TR10-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Mabe Burnthouse projects parish-up, not template-down — the TR10 context shapes the design from day one.
+Whether the project is on 1960s and 1970s estates in the centre or further out toward Penryn, the renovation response is locally tuned.

 Planning note